 Rayner played an active role for the Labour Party in a number of televised debates during the 2019 General Election.

 Rayner remained Shadow Education Secretary until 2020 when, after Tom Watson resigned as Deputy Labour Leader, she announced her candidacy for the position.
 She now serves as deputy to Sir Keir Starmer, and would be expected to serve as Deputy Prime Minister if the Labour Party was to win the next election.

 Having initially been appointed Campaigns Chair in 2020, Rayner was very publicly moved from this position by Keir Starmer following disappointing election results in May 2021.
-Rayner was instead appointed Shadow First Secretary of State, shadowing Michael Gove in the House of Commons.
+Rayner was then appointed Shadow First Secretary of State, shadowing Michael Gove in the House of Commons.